G-Research/siembol/docs/User Guide/Siembol_Alert_User_Guide.md

 [//]: # (TODO add link to test cases guide)

 ### Saving a config
 You can save the config at any time (provided the config is valid) by clicking the submit button found in the edit config tab.
-This will commit it to the the store.
+This will commit it to the store.

 [//]: # (TODO add image of the submit button)